What is it?

 - Run a virus and malware scan – Even if you believe that only your email was compromised it never hurts to run a virus and malware scan to ensure that your machine is clear of infections.

-Once you have completed these steps, please contact the Help Desk for assistance in checking your account for any malicious modifications.
+Once you have completed these steps, please contact the IT Service Desk for assistance in checking your account for any malicious modifications.

 *Information taken in part or whole from University of Notre Dame's OIT.